deliadelli2003/Thesis/Theory/kynema.md

 ## 10. Validation Cases

-### Sloshing tank

-A sloshing-tank simulation models liquid moving back and forth inside a container.
-It is useful for validating free-surface dynamics and gravity-driven multiphase flow.

-### Dam break

-A dam-break case starts with a column of water that is suddenly released and collapses under gravity.
-It is a standard validation problem for rapidly moving air-water interfaces.

 ### Breaking waves

 Breaking-wave simulations model waves becoming unstable and overturning or crashing.
 They are challenging multiphase cases because the air-water interface undergoes very large deformation.

-### Falling/inertial droplet

-A droplet case tracks a liquid droplet moving through another fluid under gravity or inertia.
-It tests how accurately the numerical method transports a small, curved fluid interface.